Echocardiography for Children

 sound waves that are changed into images.

-- Transesophageal (TEE) echo.
+Transesophageal echo (TEE).
 The test may be done by passing a transducer down through the esophagus.
 The esophagus

 is the tube leading from the throat to the stomach.
 Because the esophagus sits right

-behind the heart, TEE provides better imaging detail than the transthoracic echo.
+behind the heart, TEE provides better imaging detail for some structures than the

 Most echocardiography is 2-D. Two views of the heart are used to create the images.